From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

-A native of Cortland Sam Spilker intended to be a biologist or chemist when moved to Fort Collins to study biochemistry at Colorado State University.
-What he found when he got there was a community that was a part of the craft brewing revolution.
+A native of Cortland, Spilker intended to be a biologist or chemist when he moved to Fort Collins to study biochemistry at Colorado State University.
+What he found when he got there was a community that was part of the craft brewing revolution.

 Cortland, Nebraska – the former home of Spilker Ales.

-It was there that he decided to combine his science background and his desire to make things to launch a brewery of his own.
-He proceeded to learn the ins-and-outs of brewing by reading as many books as he could get his hands on.
-From there he did a tour of West Coast Breweries to get a feel for what to do and what not to do.
+That inspired him to combine his science background with a desire to make things, resulting in his own craft brewery.
+Not particularly familiar with the industry, he learned the ins and outs of brewing by reading as many books as he could get his hands on.
+To round out his learning, he did a tour of West Coast breweries to get a feel for what to do and, maybe most importantly, what not to do.

 Looking down 4th Street in Cortland, Nebraska.
 Spilker Ales is located in the one-story brick building on the left side of the road.

-Sam saved money to start his business by working on a crab processing boat in Alaska before returning home to work on the family farm.
-He also raised pigs and worked a at a food distribution plant.
-Brewing, however, is an expensive endeavor that require loads of expensive equipment.
-Sam didn’t have loads of money, but he made up for it in ingenuity.
-So, he proceeded to buy scrap dairy equipment from classified ads.
+To launch the brewery, Spilker saved money by working on a crab processing boat in Alaska before returning home to work on the family farm, in addition to raising pigs and working at a food distribution plant.
+He quickly discovered that brewing is an expensive endeavor that requires loads of expensive equipment.
+While he didn’t have that much money, he made up for it in ingenuity by buying scrap dairy equipment from classified ads.

 2012 photo of the small brick building that became.
 The Hopluia sign can be seen from the window.

-He proceeded to move the equipment inside an old brick building that has been a grocery store and a bank before that in his hometown of Cortland.
-He worked day and night turning the building which had largely been vacant since the early 1980s into Spilker Ales.
+In his hometown of Cortland, Spilker moved the homemade brewing equipment inside an old brick building that had been a grocery store and a bank.
+He worked day and night turning the building, which had been vacant since the early 1980s, into Spilker Ales.
 When he wasn’t at his day jobs, he was working at the brewery late into the night.
-In addition to welding the mish mash of dairy equipment that would allow him to brew, he turned the old-vault-turned-freezer into a beer cooler, installed drywall and tile.
-He also collected and painted old furniture for his office.
+In addition to welding the mish-mash of dairy equipment that allowed him to brew, he turned the old-vault-turned-freezer into a beer cooler and installed drywall and tile.

 Sam Spilker leading a tour in 2015.
 Photo courtesy of the Lincoln Journal-Star.